 This is a blind pool offering.
-The Gross Proceeds will be \$15,000,000 if the maximum Offering of both the National Class and Québec Class Units is completed, and \$250,000 if the minimum Offering is completed.
+The Gross Proceeds will be \$15,000,000 if the maximum Offering of both the National Class and Québec Class Units is completed (prior to the exercise of the Over-Subscription Option, if applicable), and \$250,000 if the minimum Offering is completed.
 The Partnership will use the Available Funds to invest in Flow Through Shares of Resource Companies.
 The Operating Reserve will be used to fund the ongoing estimated general administrative and operating expenses of the Partnership.